Skip to main content

 The number of steps we take, the quality of our sleep, and even our reported stress levels are all influenced by our underlying hormonal state.
 However, these programs often operate on a surface level, focusing on behaviors without fully addressing the root physiological drivers.

 This is where the distinction between HIPAA-protected data and non-protected data becomes significant.
 Information shared with your doctor is safeguarded, used for the express purpose of your medical care.
-Data from a that is not part of a formal health plan, however, may not have the same protections.
+Data from a wellness app that is not part of a formal health plan, however, may not have the same protections.

 This information can be used in ways that are not directly related to your health, such as for marketing.
 More importantly, from a clinical perspective, this data is often interpreted in a vacuum, without the context of a comprehensive physiological assessment.